-• In 1587: Mary, Queen of Scots was beheaded at Fotheringhay Castle in England after she was implicated in a plot to murder her cousin, Queen Elizabeth I. • In 1837: For the only time in history, the U.S. Senate chose the vice president of the United States, selecting Richard Mentor Johnson after no candidate received a majority of electoral votes. • In 1922: President Harding had a radio installed in the White House.
+ALMANAC On February 8: • In 1587: Mary, Queen of Scots was beheaded at Fotheringhay Castle in England after she was implicated in a plot to murder her cousin, Queen Elizabeth I • In 1837: For the only time in history, the U.S. Senate chose the vice president of the United States, selecting Richard Mentor Johnson after no candidate received a majority of electoral votes. • In 1922: President Harding had a radio installed in the White House.

-● In 1968: Three college students were killed in a confrontation with highway patrolmen in Orangeburg, S. C., during a civil rights protest against a whites-only bowling alley.
-Political prisoners to be released MANAGUA, Nicaragua (AP) The Sandinista-dominated National Assembly on Wednesday approved amnesty for more than 1,000 political prisoners. pre-empting a key opposition pledge less than three weeks before elections.
+• In 1968: Three college students were killed in a confrontation with highway patrolmen in Orangeburg, S. C., during a civil rights protest against a whites-only bowling alley.
+Political prisoners to be released MANAGUA, Nicaragua (AP) The Sandinista-dominated National Assembly on Wednesday approved amnesty for more than 1,000 political prisoners, pre-empting a key opposition pledge less than three weeks before elections.
 The Sandinista party predicted it will win the Feb.
 25 elections by a landslide and that the United States, unable to ignore the results, will move to normalize relations with Soviet-backed Nicaragua.
 "A landslide victory will push normalization with the United States," read the headline on a front-page story about the elections in the Sandinista newspaper Barricada.
-President Daniel Ortega, seeking another six-year term, week and the National Assembly rubber-stamped it Wednesday with a 76-4 vote.
+President Daniel Ortega, seeking another six-year term, SMC looking toward 'Christmas in April' By COLLEEN TRAVERS News Writer week and the National Assembly rubber-stamped it Wednesday with a 76-4 vote.
 The amnesty covers 1,189 people, most of them accused of taking part in the U.S.backed Contra insurgency.
 About 95 are already out of prison and under house arrest or restricted by conditional liberties.
 The amnesty also covers 39 ex-officers of the hated National Guard that defended Anastasio Somoza's rightist dictatorship, which the Sandinistas overthrew in 1979.
-The prisoners are expected to be released Friday and Saturday, said Sandinista lawmaker Danilo Aguirre.
-The government also freed made the amnesty proposal last 1,984 political prisoners last April, but the Permanent Commission on Human Rights, an independent group, claims at least 4,000 more are held in prisons and jails nationwide.
+The prisoners are expected to made the amnesty proposal last 1,984 political prisoners last week and the National Assem- April, but the Permanent Commission on Human Rights, an independent group, claims at least 4,000 more are held in prisons and jails nationwide.
 Ortega, who has taken pains during the campaign to mend his often fractious relationship with the Roman Catholic Church, said he decided to ask for the amnesty at the urging of Cardinal Miguel Obando y Bravo, the Roman Catholic archbishop of Nicaragua.
-But while the article's main thrust was one of reconciliation with the United States - which supports the Contra rebels and imposed economic sanctions ---it also suggested the military may not obey a victorious opposition.
-Major General Patrick Brady, a Notre Dame alumnus and Congressional Medal of Honor winner, is the subject of the first profile in the new television series "Heroes," appearing Thursday, Feb.
-8 at 8 p.m.
-EST on the Arts and Entertainment cable network.
-The program, an examination of the nature of heroism and the characters of those who perform heroic acts, features Brady recalling his actions in Vietnam in January 1968, when he flew three helicopter missions in three different craft through thick fog and heavy fire to evacuate 51 wounded > STEAKS men from an enemy stronghold.
-In the course of the three flights, Brady's helicopters received some 400 rounds of hostile fire.
-Brady, earned his MBA degree from Notre Dame in 1972, was the recipient of this year's Father William Corby Award, presented annually by the Notre Dame Alumni Association to graduates with exceptional records in the armed forces.
-The Corby Award commemorates the heroism of a Holy Cross priest, later to be Notre Dame's president, who was cited for his actions as chaplain to the Union Army's Irish Brigade during the battle of Gettysburg.
+But while the article's main thrust was one of reconciliation with the United States - which supports the Contra rebels and it also suggested the military may not obey a victorious opnew television series Special to The Observer Major General Patrick Brady, a Notre Dame alumnus and Congressional Medal of Honor winner, is the subject of the first profile in the new televiof the nature of heroism and the characters of those who perform heroic acts, features Vietnam in January 1968, when he flew three helicopter missions in three different craft through thick fog and heavy fire to evacuate 51 wounded men from an enemy stronghold.
+In the course of the three flights, Brady's helicopters received some 400 rounds of hostile fire. page 3 Brady, earned his MBA degree from Notre Dame in 1972, was the recipient of this year's Father William Corby Award, presented annually by the Notre Dame Alumni Association to graduates with exceptional records in the armed forces.
+The Corby Award commemorates the heroism of a Holy Cross priest, later to be Notre Dame's president, who was cited for his actions as chaplain to the Union Army's Irish Brigade during the battle of Get-